microsoft/VSExtensibility/New_Extensibility_Model/Samples/InsertGuid/README.md

 {
 ```

-The `VisualStudioContribution` attribute registers the command using the class full type name `Microsoft.VisualStudio.Gladstone.InsertGuid.InsertGuidCommand` as its unique identifier.
+The `VisualStudioContribution` attribute registers the command using the class full type name `InsertGuid.InsertGuidCommand` as its unique identifier.

 The `CommandConfiguration` property defines information about the command that are available to Visual Studio even before the extension is loaded: